decodedsports/DecodedSports.com/mrelo/README.md

 - Rank teams
 - Compute matchup probabilities
-- Incorporate external factors to adjust ratings
+- Incorporate external non-game factors to adjust ratings
 - Determine favorites/underdogs for situational based stats

 An Elo rating model is the closest you can get to reproducing Vegas sportsbook odds and thus an extremely powertool for analyzing sports.